-Tom Shay is a lifelong small-business owner and manager, and the fourth generation to be involved in the family business.
-He has authored 12 books on small-business management, a college textbook on small business financial management, and co-authored a book on retailer/vendor relations.
-Tom has also written over 400 articles that have appeared in over 70 international trade magazines, earning him nomination for the Jesse H. Neal award for editorial excellence.
+Tom Shay is a lifelong small business owner and manager – The fourth generation to be involved in the family business.
+He has authored twelve books on small business management; a college textbook on small business financial management and co-authored a book on retailer/vendor relations.
+Tom has written over 400 articles that have appeared in over 70 international trade magazines and nominated for the Jesse H. Neal award for editorial excellence.
 He writes and speaks on financial understanding, business strategy, marketing and staff education.
 Tom earned the Certified Speaking Professional (CSP) distinction; earned by fewer than 8 percent of speakers worldwide.

 For Paul Hletko, founder of FEW Spirits, making fine adult beverages is a family tradition.
-His grandfather owned a brewery in the Czech Republic that was lost during the Nazi invasion.
-Following his death, Hletko decided to start a distillery, which resulted in FEW Spirits in 2011.
-Prior to his career as a distiller, Hletko earned a degree in engineering from the University of Michigan, and tried his hand at being an attorney, rock-n-roll musician and record label owner.
-He is currently the president of the American Craft Spirits Association, a non-profit trade group advocating for craft spirits producers.
+His grandfather owned a brewery in the Czech Republic, and Paul started a distillery following his death.
+Prior to his career as a distiller, Hletko earned a degree in engineering from the University of Michigan, tried his hand at being an attorney and owned a record label.
+He’s a former president of the American Craft Spirits Association.